Guides/Counting Absence Days

 A question that comes up frequently: if you leave the UK and return on the same calendar day, this counts as zero absence days.

 For example, you take a day trip to Calais on the Eurotunnel, departing at 7am and returning at 9pm on 15 March 2025.
-Using the formula: 15 March minus 15 March = 0 absence days.
-You are present in the UK at the end of the day, so the day counts as presence.
+Using the formula: 15 March minus 15 March minus 1 = 0 absence days (the minimum is always zero).
+You were not outside the UK for a full 24-hour day.

 This applies to any same-day return trip, whether by plane, train, or ferry.
 Common scenarios include: